-Keywords: Inelastic neutron scattering; polarized neutrons
+Keywords: Inelastic neutron scattering; Polarized neutrons

 Much of our understanding of the physical properties of materials comes from inelastic neutron scattering studies of single crystal samples.
 These include studies of magnetic fluctuations as well as phonon behavior relevant for a wide variety of topics such as superconductivity, magnetism, ferroelectricity, charge order, phase transitions.
-Previously, most of this work was done on triple-axis spectrometers situated at continuous reactor-sources.
-Parametric studies were typically performed over a limited region of momentum and energy space.
+Previously, most of this work was done on triple-axis spectrometers situated at continuous sources where parametric studies are typically performed over limited regions of momentum and energy space.
 Recently, experiments at ISIS on the MARI and MAPS instruments have shown that pulsed neutron sources can also be very effective for the study of excitations in single crystals.
-Construction of the 1.4 MW SNS at Oak Ridge National Laboratory created an opportunity to pursue the development of novel approaches to the inelastic neutron spectroscopy at the pulsed sources.
+Construction of the 1.4 MW SNS at Oak Ridge National Laboratory creates an opportunity to pursue the development of novel approaches to the inelastic neutron spectroscopy at the pulsed sources.
 Moreover, polarized neutrons are currently only used in a limited fashion at pulsed sources and their use is restricted to longer wavelength instruments.